-- Rabies – Transmitted through saliva of an infected animal, rabies can be fatal.
-Look for any disorientation, staggering, and other changes in behavior like drooling or paralysis.
+Rabies – Transmitted through the saliva of an infected animal, rabies can be fatal.
+Look for any disorientation, staggering, or other changes in behavior like drooling or paralysis.

-- Cat scratch disease – This bacterial infection is known as bartonellosis can result in fever, loss of appetite, nausea, inflammation and even death.
+Cat scratch disease – This bacterial infection is known as bartonellosis and can result in fever, loss of appetite, nausea, inflammation, and even death.

 Fortunately, there are ways to combat the prevalence of these significant health risks, such as:

-- Disinfecting any injuries sustained from an animal with soap and water
+Disinfecting any injuries sustained by an animal with soap and water

-- Thoroughly washing fruits and vegetables prior to consumptions
+Thoroughly washing fruits and vegetables prior to consumption

-- Avoiding contact with wild animals, and taking extra precautions when walking at night.
+Avoid contact with wild animals, and take extra precautions when walking at night.